RobinLinus/coins-legacy/notes/succinct-fullnode.md

 `SHA256( preimage ) = G( H( prefix ), postfix)`?

-Indeed, according to the [pseudo code](https://en.wikipedia.org/wiki/SHA-2#Pseudocode) it should be possible to diggest a message progressively in chunks of 64 bytes into an intermediate hash of 32 bytes.
+Indeed, according to the [pseudo code](https://en.wikipedia.org/wiki/SHA-2#Pseudocode) it should be possible to digest a message progressively in chunks of 64 bytes into an intermediate hash of 32 bytes.
 [Demo code](https://coins.github.io/notes/progressive-sha256.html).
 This means output inclusion proofs do not grow with the size of funding inputs.
 This compresses non-SegWit transactions, too.

 An even more efficient construction would work in three steps `preimage = prefix + output + postfix` and pre-digest both the prefix and the postfix such that we would have to insert only our output to retrieve the hash.
 This is probably(?) impossible though.